Memory Operations

 - Use batch operations -

-store_memories() is faster than multiple store_memory() calls
+store_memories() is faster than multiple single calls

 - Add descriptive metadata - Makes filtering and organization easier